seankql/project-spendwise/backend/docs.md

   - Description: Get the most recent transactions for one user across all his/her accounts.
   - Query parameters:
     - userId (string, required): User ID to retrieve transactions for.
-    - page (number, required): Page number of transactions to retrieve.
+    - page (number, required): Page number of transactions to retrieve. (no need to mutiply by the pageSize)
     - pageSize (number, required): Max number of transactions to retrieve per page.
   - response: 200
     - content-type: `application/json`
     - body: object
-      - transactions: (array) an array of all transactions belonging to the user.
+      - rows: (array) an array of all transactions belonging to the user.
+        - transactionid (number): The Id of the Transaction
+        - transactionDate (string): Date of the transaction in YYYY-MM-DD format.
+        - descriptions (string): Description of the transaction.
+        - amount (number): Amount of the transaction.
+        - accountId (string): ID of the account the transaction belongs to.
+        - category (string): Category of the transaction.
+      - totalCount: (number) total Number of transactions regardless of the page & pagesize.
   - response: 400
     - body: Bad Request
     - Description: Possible Missing Required Fields.